microsoftgraph/msgraph-training-building-apps/Lab.md

     ![Screenshot of CrossPlatform app menu.](Images/20.png)

 1. Two projects were created because you unchecked iOS and Android:
-    - `[App]`: a .NET standard class library project where most logic will reside
+    - `[App1]`: a .NET standard class library project where most logic will reside
-    - `[App.UWP]`: a Universal Windows Platform project containing Windows display logic
+    - `[App1.UWP]`: a Universal Windows Platform project containing Windows display logic

     > Note: This lab only walks through creating a UWP application using Xamarin.Forms.
 For more information on creating Android and iOS projects using Xamarin.Forms that target Microsoft Graph API, see the [Xamarin CSharp connect sample on GitHub](https://github.com/microsoftgraph/xamarin-csharp-connect-sample).